New probe of magnetic fields in the prereionization epoch. I. Formalism

 The $4 \times 4$ Hermitian matrix $\rho$ is described by sixteen real numbers.
-Removing the six real degrees of freedom constituting the sub-matrix $\rho_{am}$, and the singlet sub-matrix $\rho_{aa}$, leaves nine real numbers describing the triplet state sub-matrix $\rho_{mn}$.
+Removing the six real degrees of freedom constituting the submatrix $\rho_{am}$, and the singlet submatrix $\rho_{aa}$, leaves nine real numbers describing the triplet state submatrix $\rho_{mn}$.

 In order to take advantage of the symmetries of the problem, it is convenient to express the density matrix in terms of irreducible tensor operators.
-We construct irreducible components of ranks $j=\{0, 1, 2\}$ from the elements of the triplet sub-matrix, in the manner of Ref.~\cite{Lifshitz71}: \footnote{Note that the definition in Ref.~\cite{Lifshitz71} differs from ours by a factor of $i^j$, due to their usage of a different convention for spherical tensors.}
+We construct irreducible components of ranks $j=\{0, 1, 2\}$ from the elements of the triplet submatrix, in the manner of Ref.~\cite{Lifshitz71}: \footnote{Note that the definition in Ref.~\cite{Lifshitz71} differs from ours by a factor of $i^j$, due to their usage of a different convention for spherical tensors.}

 where the expression in large parentheses is the Wigner 3-j symbol.
 The indices $j$ and $m$ indicate that the irreducible component $\mathscr{P}_{j m}$ transforms in the same way as the corresponding spherical harmonic $Y_{j m}$ does under a rotation of the axes -- only components with the same rank $j$ mix.
 The Hermiticity of the density matrix leads to the characteristic behavior of these components under complex conjugation: